-While many festivals are dedicated to innocuous subjects like flowers and local foods, others are more farfetched, like the “Festa dei Serpari”, the Festival of the Snake-Catchers.
-Each year, thousands of visitors descend upon the tiny town of Cocullo in Abruzzo to see hundreds of live snakes draped around a statue of St. Dominic, boldly paraded through a town.
-Born from a pagan ritual, the festival has been going on for over 400 years though the event remains shrouded in mystery.
+While many festivals are dedicated to innocuous subjects like flowers and local foods, others are more farfetched.
+For example, the Festa dei Serpari, or the “Festival of the Snake-Catchers.”
+Each year, thousands of visitors descend upon the tiny town of Cocullo in Abruzzo.
+Here, they see hundreds of live snakes draped around a statue of St. Dominic, boldly paraded through town.
+Born from a pagan ritual, the festival has been practiced for over 400 years, though the event remains shrouded in mystery.

 When I first heard about the festival, though, I knew one thing was certain.
 My dad couldn’t miss it.
 After all, he is the biggest reptile lover I have ever met.